SkylineCommunications/dataminer-docs/tutorials/DIS/DisMibBrowser.md

 - Download the tutorial files [from GitHub](https://github.com/SkylineCommunications/Tutorials-DIS-MIB_Browser)

-## Step 1: Opening the connector solution
+## Step 1: Open the connector solution

 Once you have downloaded the tutorial files, double-click the *Tutorials-DIS-MIB_Browser.sln* file to open Visual Studio with the connector solution.

-## Step 2: Exploring the DIS MIB Browser functionalities
+## Step 2: Explore the DIS MIB Browser functionalities

 1. Load a MIB file: